Living in Williamson County, TN

 Restaurants, Breweries, & Bars

-Thanks to its proximity to Nashville, one of the entertainment capitals of the world, Williamson County is never short on entertainment options—including the nightlife.
+With a neighbor like Nashville, one of the entertainment capitals of the world, Williamson County is never short on entertainment options, and it's expanded into the local nightlife.
 Some of Franklin's most popular nightlife venues are The Mockingbird Theater, a state-of-the-art music venue, and the historic Franklin Theater, where guests can enjoy a variety of different concerts and shows.
 Much like its neighbor to the north, the most popular music trends in Williamson County are country, pop, and bluegrass.
-While Williamson County has plenty of music and nightlife venues, those wanting to venture north of Williamson County will find endless nightlife options in the Nashville community.
+While Williamson County has plenty of music and nightlife venues of its own, those wanting to venture north of Williamson County to its big-city neighbor will find endless nightlife options in Music City, USA.

 Williamson County, TN Climate

-The weather in Williamson County varies drastically throughout the year.
-With lows reaching 27 degrees F in the winter and highs reaching above 90 degrees F in the summer, Williamson County has a less temperate climate than other areas of the country.
+The weather in Williamson County varies quite a bit throughout the year, giving each season a distinct feel.
+Throughout the year, lows typically reach 27 degrees F in the winter, and highs reach around 90 degrees in the summer.
 The Franklin area receives 208 sunny days a year, which is just above the national average.
 Williamson County, Tennessee, does experience quite a bit of precipitation throughout the year.
-On average, the Franklin area receives 54 inches of rain a year, which is well above the national average, and around 3 inches of snow annually.
+On average, the Franklin area receives about 54 inches of rain a year, which is well above the national average, and around 3 inches of snow annually.
 The rainiest months are in December and January.

 More information about the climate in Williamson County, Tennessee: